Şehzade Ahmed (son of Bayezid II)

 Şehzade Ahmed (احمد; c.
-1466 – 24 April 1513) was a Şehzade (prince) of the Ottoman Empire, the eldest surviving son of Sultan Bayezid II.
-He fought against his younger brother, Selim, in the Ottoman Civil War of 1509–1513 to succeed their father, and was a central figure in the Şahkulu rebellion.
-Ahmed ultimately lost the war against his brother, and was executed by Selim's order after the latter usurped the throne.
+1466 – 24 April 1513) was an Ottoman prince, son of Sultan Bayezid II and his concubine Bülbül Hatun.
+He was considered his father's favorite to succeed him on the throne, and attempted to defend his claim during the Ottoman Civil War (1509–1513), fought primarily against his younger brother, Selim.
+Ahmed ultimately lost the war and was executed by Selim after the latter usurped the Sultanate.

 Background

-Ahmed was the oldest living son of Bayezid II, the 8th sultan of the Ottoman Empire.
-His mother was Bülbül Hatun.
-In Ottoman tradition, all princes (şehzade) were required to serve as provincial (sanjak) governors in Anatolia (Asiatic part of modern Turkey) as a part of their training.
-Ahmed was the governor of Amasya, an important Anatolian city.
-Although the status was not official, he was usually considered as the crown prince during the last years of his father's reign, in part because of the support of the grand vizier, Hadim Ali Pasha.
+Ahmed was born to Bayezid II, the 8th sultan of the Ottoman Empire, and one of his concubines, Bülbül Hatun.
+He was Bayezid's second eldest son, after Şehzade Abdullah, who died in 1483.
+In Ottoman tradition, all princes (şehzade) were required to serve as provincial (sanjak) governors in Anatolia as part of their training.
+Ahmed was appointed the governor of Amasya, an important Anatolian city.
+Although the status was not official, he was usually considered the crown prince during the last years of his father's reign, in part because of the support of the grand vizier, Hadim Ali Pasha.

-He became known as a poet and scholar, as well as a patron of the arts: his circle included, among others, the poet Mihri Hatun.
+He became known as a poet and scholar, as well as a patron of the arts; his circle included, among others, the poet Mihri Hatun.

 Siblings

 Ahmed had two living half-brothers.
 Of the two, Korkut was governing in Antalya and Selim (future sultan Selim I, known as Yavuz) in Trabzon.
-Custom dictated that whoever first reached Istanbul after the death of the previous sultan had the right to ascend to throne (although disagreements over who had arrived first very often led to civil wars between the brothers, most prominently displayed in the Ottoman Interregnum), so the distances from the sanjaks to Istanbul more or less determined the succession and usually whoever the previous sultan favored the most as his successor.
+Custom dictated that whoever first reached Istanbul after the death of the previous sultan had the right to ascend to the throne (although disagreements over who had arrived first very often led to civil wars between the brothers, most prominently displayed in the Ottoman Interregnum), so the distances from the sanjaks to Istanbul more or less determined the succession and usually whoever the previous sultan favored the most as his successor.
 In this respect, Ahmed was the most fortunate because his sanjak was the closest to Istanbul.

 Although Selim's son Süleyman (future Suleiman the Magnificent) had been assigned to Bolu, a small sanjak closer to Istanbul, upon Ahmed's objection, he was relocated to Kaffa in Crimea.
 Selim saw this as an unofficial display of support for his elder brother and asked for a sanjak in Rumeli (the European portion of the empire).
 Although he was initially refused on the ground that Rumeli sanjaks were not offered to princes, with the support of the vassal Crimean khan Meñli I Giray, he was able to receive the sanjak of Semendire (modern Smederevo in Serbia), which, although it was technically in Rumeli, was quite far from Istanbul.
 Consequently, Selim chose to stay close to Istanbul instead of going to his new sanjak.
 His father Beyazıt thought this disobedience insurrectionist; he defeated Selim's forces in battle in August 1511, and Selim escaped to Crimea.